 Where the design community meets.

-Colorado Designer Joined over 6 years ago
+Colorado Designer Joined almost 7 years ago

 We spent the last few months working on Wildcard for Android.
 I dove into the depths of Material Design and worked closely with our newly minted Android developer, in house, to bring Wildcard to the Android platform.